PostgREST/postgrest-docs/docs/how-tos/working-with-postgresql-data-types.rst

 Multidimensional Arrays
 ~~~~~~~~~~~~~~~~~~~~~~~

-Handling multidimensional arrays is no different than handling simple ones: both the string representation and the JSON array format are allowed.
+Handling multidimensional arrays is no different than handling one-dimensional ones: both the string representation and the JSON array format are allowed.
 For example, let's add a new column to the table:

 .. code-block:: postgres